 After you apply, you need to contact your local Jobcentre Plus within seven days to make an appointment with a work coach.
 You might also need to attend an interview at your local Jobcentre Plus.
 You’ll be told if you need to after you apply.

 If you aren’t able to apply online, contact your local Jobcentre Plus office or local council, who may also offer face-to-face advice.
 If you need help or want to ask for the application form in an alternative format, call the Universal Credit helpline on 0800 328 9344 (textphone 0800 328 1344).

 If you qualify

-If you qualify, you’ll usually get your first payment one month and 14 days after you made your claim.
-Normally, your Universal Credit will be paid in arrears as a single payment each month into your bank or building society account.
+If you qualify, you’ll usually get your first payment five weeks after you made your claim.
+Normally, your Universal Credit will be paid in arrears as a single payment each month into your bank, building society or credit union account.

 If your claim is rejected